Garden-Fresh Vegetable Recipes

 If you've never tried Swiss chard (a dark leafy green similar to kale and spinach), this pretty appetizer makes a good introduction.
 Garlic, red onion, currants, vinegar and honey balance its earthiness.
 The recipe comes from Urban Roots Farm in Springfield, Missouri.

 The recipe was developed for heirloom tomatoes such as Cherokee Purple or Brandywine, but if those aren't available, use whatever kind of tomatoes you like.
 Drain sliced tomatoes on a paper towel before adding them to the quiche, and they won't release as much water.

-Peppery arugula pinch-hits for basil in this memorable pesto from chef Kevin Shinn of Bread and Cup in Lincoln, Nebraska.
+Peppery arugula pinch-hits for basil in this memorable pesto from Nebraska chef Kevin Shinn.
 Try it as a spread on baguette slices or as a pasta sauce.